 There are many places in the province that are only accessible by ferry.
 Newfoundland and Labrador has an excellent intra-provincial ferry system.

 Communities on islands along Newfoundland’s coast are connected by automobile and passenger ferries.
 Remote communities on the province’s south coast and on the coast of Labrador are connected by coastal boats that carry passengers and freight, but not automobiles.
+For a truly unique cruising experience sail on the North Ranger up the North Coast of Labrador to Nunatsiavut.

 In summer, a passenger ferry operates between St. Pierre et Miquelon and Fortune, just 19 kilometres away.
 St. Pierre et Miquelon is a little piece of France just off of the Burin Peninsula.